jlu5/SupyPlugins/WTE/README.md

 ##WTE - Worst Translations Ever!

-WTE is a plugin that can stick text through multiple rounds of Google Translate, in order to get rather amusing results!
+WTE is a plugin that sticks text through multiple rounds of Google Translate, in order to get some interesting results.
 It automatically picks a list of languages to go through, and translates back and forth between them quite a few times.
 This guarantees that the result will be different every time.

-Any source language [supported by Google Translate](https://translate.google.com/about/intl/en_ALL/#supportedLangs) is allowed, since auto-detection is used to translate text back to English.
+Any source language [supported by Google Translate](https://translate.google.com/about/intl/en_ALL/#supportedLangs) is allowed, since auto-detection is used to translate text back to your desired language.
+This can be set via `config plugins.wte.language`, and defaults to English (`en`).

 Samples: